 Buying Luxury Brands abroad from native markets

-The real question is why are so many Chinese buying luxury abroad when there is such a strong branded presence from the big names in China?
-Shanghai for example has 10 luxury malls.
+The real question is why are so many Chinese buying luxuries abroad when there is such a strong branded presence from the big names in China? for example, Shanghai has 10 luxury malls.

 There are a number of factors to consider.
 Firstly there is the issue of fakery in China, the market is renowned for counterfeit products.
 Discerning consumers want to ensure they are buying the genuine article with wealthy buyers even flying out to stores abroad specifically to purchase an item.